Yaoteng Tan

 arXiv / open access / code / poster

-We propose a query-efficient approach for adversarial attacks on dense prediction models.
-Our proposed method can generate a single perturbation that can fool multiple blackbox detection and segmentation models simultaneously, demonstrate generalizability across different tasks.
+TL;DR: We propose a query-efficient approach for blackbox attacks against computer vision models.
+Spotlight: our proposed method can generate a single perturbation that can fool multiple blackbox detection and segmentation models simultaneously, demonstrate generalizability across different tasks.

 Preprint